dme65/pySOT/docs/surrogate_optimization.rst

 The general framework for a Surrogate Optimization algorithm is the following:

-**Inputs:** Optimization problem, Experimental design, Adaptive sampling method, Surrogate model, Stopping criterion, Restart criterion
+**Inputs:** Optimization problem, Experimental design, Optimization strategy, Surrogate model, Stopping criterion

 .. code-block:: console
    :linenos: